Visualizing Quantum States: A Pilot Study on Problem Solving in Quantum Information Science Education: Conclusion Outlook

-Eye tracking studies can be used to control which representation is used during task solving and can be combined with cognitive load measurements to investigate the intricacies of cognitive processes during task solving \cite{PhysRevPhysEducRes.18.013102}.
-Going beyond static multiple external representations, conveying processes in \acrshort{dcn} using video sequences and sound could be worth studying.
-Furthermore, investigating learning outcomes by including interactivity in the teaching process, for example, by gamification, could be an alternative path forward, as there already exists a multitude of quantum games \cite{Seskir_2022} where \acrshort{dcn} could be incorporated.
+Going beyond static multiple external representations, conveying processes in visualizations using video sequences and audio could be worth studying.
+Furthermore, investigating learning outcomes by including interactivity in the teaching process -- for example, via gamification -- could be an alternative path forward.
+There already exists a multitude of quantum games~\cite{Seskir_2022} and incorporating \ac{cn} or \ac{dcn} into these games is a possibility.
 Also, the possible beneficial effects of other visualization techniques and their context- and learner-dependency remain to be investigated in multi-qubit systems.
-In conclusion, the benefits of the use of visualizations in quantum education have yet to be explored in a carefully curated way.
-In this work, we took a first step towards answering the question in which circumstances visualizations can support students in the field of \acrlong{qist}.